depperm/first-project-ideas/README.md

     Fly around while blasting enemies that conveniently line up in groups and don't dodge.
 Sound too simple?
 Then add upgrades, high score, multiple/endless levels, and other totally unique ideas.
 - Asteroids

     Pew, pew, pew.
 Shoot bullets from a triangle(ship) to destroy low poly circles (asteroids) and trapezoids(alien).
-Score arbitary points, fly around, and most important don't die like your bullets will.
+Score arbitary points, fly around, and most important don't die by an asteroid.
 - Brick Break

     Since early gaming was around, [aquanoid](https://www.playdosgames.com/online/aquanoid/) has shown us that mankind likes to break things, specifically bricks.
 You know you want to break bricks so why not make some bricks to break.